FIBA–EuroLeague dispute: 2000-01 split

 In May 2000, ULEB under its president Eduardo Portela, representing the richest and most popular European basketball clubs from Spain, Italy and Greece, decided to take over the competition under the name of ULEB Euroleague, against FIBA and Borislav Stanković's will.
 Stanković's stiff stance over the top European clubs' demand seemed to play a major role in their decision.
 At the time FIBA's media company handling the TV rights distribution was ISL.
 The new competition was financially backed by Telefonica, a Spanish multinational telecommunications company which offered 35 million dollars per season for the next 4 years (2000-2004).
 EuroLeague immediately hired 54 FIBA referees, with Kostas Rigas as the commissioner.

 FIBA's biggest mistake was that it had never trademarked the "EuroLeague" name, even though it had used it since the mid-nineties.
 The leading European clubs therefore used the EuroLeague name for their new competition which started in 2000.
 FIBA responded by launching their new SuproLeague competition.

 Most of the leading clubs joined EuroLeague, although Panathinaikos, Maccabi Tel Aviv and CSKA Moscow stayed with FIBA who threatened to ban EuroLeague teams from their domestic leagues.
 Federations from Turkey, France and Russia did not allow their teams to apply for the new competition, but only for the FIBA sanctioned SuproLeague.

 The 2000 split had as a result the cancellation of the very successful FIBA All-Star Game in the 2000-01 season as many of the best players (Dejan Bodiroga, Manu Ginobili, Alphonso Ford) were playing in EuroLeague.
 At the end of 2000-01 there were two European champions: Maccabi Tel Aviv from FIBA and Virtus Bologna from ULEB.
 The latter changed the format of the EuroLeague with a best of three final and no Final Four, while SuproLeague hosted it in Paris.

-In February 2001, delegation from the both sides met with an aim to unify the competitions as it was clear that European basketball could not financially handle two top tournaments.
+In February 2001, delegations from both sides met with an aim to unify the competitions as it was clear that European basketball could not financially handle two top tournaments.
 Eduardo Portella and Jordi Bertomeu from ULEB and Borislav Stanković, Patrick Baumann, Giorgos Vassilakopoulos and Shimon Mizrahi from FIBA.
 Following the 2000–01 season, the ULEB (Euroleague Basketball) seemed to be in a better position than FIBA Europe, having wealthy Telefonica on its side and already trademarked the Euroleague name, while SuproLeague was discontinued after a single season.
 FIBA's media company reportedly owed 152 million dollars without paying the SuproLeague teams over their TV rights.
 Thus, Maccabi, Panathinaikos and CSKA Moscow decided to join EuroLeague.